 - don't already get help with housing costs

-Most people on a low income who are renting privately, from the council, or a housing association need to make a Universal Credit claim.
+Most working age people on a low income who are renting privately, from the council, or a housing association need to make a Universal Credit claim.
 If you need help claiming Universal Credit you can visit the Citizen Service Point on Temple Street.

 Some people might need to claim Housing Benefit rather than Universal Credit for help with housing costs, for example: